zcxfg/randomized-osk-gnome-ext/README.md

 If the layout you're using does not have the extended keys, let me know, and I'll add them.
 Or, feel free to modify it yourself (see [/src/data/osk-layouts](https://github.com/nick-shmyrev/improved-osk-gnome-ext/tree/master/src/data) dir) and make a PR.

+### How do I make a custom layout?
+You'll need to follow the manual installation process from [README](https://github.com/nick-shmyrev/improved-osk-gnome-ext/blob/master/README.md#from-source-code), but before running `package-extension.sh` you'll have to make changes to your preferred layout (see [osk-layouts](https://github.com/nick-shmyrev/improved-osk-gnome-ext/tree/master/src/data/osk-layouts)), then continue with the installation process.

 ### Some symbols are missing...
 The keyboard uses unicode characters, try installing `ttf-symbola` on archlinux (AUR) or `ttf-ancient-fonts-symbola` on ubuntu/debian